-Understanding the structure of IC Source software will help you determine the most effective way to build your intranet and share content with staff.
+Understanding the structure of our intranet software will help you determine the most effective way to build and share content with staff.

 Intranets made with our software have Sites, Applications - or Apps - and Pages.
 Each of these can provide various security access to different users.

-Watch this quick video for an overview of the IC Source software architecture.
+Watch this quick video for an overview of the intranet architecture.

 Sites are standalone areas of navigation, content, and design, and are the largest content grouping with our software.
 Your intranet may have only one site, a few sites, or many sites.
 Sites house content in the form of Apps and Pages, and most sites will include both of these.
 Learn more about Sites.

-The one thing common to all IC Source intranets is a home site.
+The one thing common for all of our customers' intranets is a home site.
 This is the main or default site for your intranet and can’t be removed.
-The home page of the home site is the front door to your intranet, and includes information that all employees need to know about, such as today’s news, company announcements, or external news feeds.
+The home page of the home site is the front door to your intranet and includes information that all employees need to know about, such as today’s news, company announcements, or external news feeds.
 Learn more about creating your Home Page.